 Regular online participation is expected of all students and is essential for academic development.
-Class interaction through discussion threads and individual participation are such vital parts of the course objectives that lack of participation negates the value of the course.
+Class interaction through discussion board threads and individual participation are such vital parts of the course objectives that lack of participation negates the value of the course.
 The following policies and procedures are to be followed in regard to online courses:

-1. Each course consists of five weekly sessions.
-At the close of each scheduled online session, the professor will look at online usage logs to monitor attendance.
-The professor will determine whether or not the student has completed assigned tasks for that session and then mark the student as either present or absent from that session.

-- 2. Students are required to regularly participate in all scheduled online activities, assignments, exams, etc. as specified in the course syllabus and/or on the course site.
-Partial or insufficient completion of a task is unacceptable and may be counted as an absence at the discretion of the professor. - 3.
-A required assignment or discussion contribution may not be submitted before the timeframe begins (is opened and available on Canvas) or after the timeframe ends (is closed and unavailable on Canvas).
-No make-up work is allowed after the exam, assignment, discussion board window, etc. has closed and is no longer available in the course site. - 4.
-Failure to attend a class, as described above, is subject to Faulkner University's online attendance policy.
-That policy is available in the Online Student Handbook Supplement, which is found in the Policies area of the university's Resources Module in every Canvas course site.
-The manual is published and maintained by Faulkner Online. - 5.
+- 1. Each online course will be divided into six "sessions" that correspond with the M.S.M. calendar.
+Each of the sessions will begin on the Saturday morning of a class meeting and will end on the Friday night before your next class.
+The one exception to this is session six, which will primarily be used for the final exam.
+Please note that each individual professor may have specific deadlines within each session. - 2.
+At the close of each scheduled M.S.M. online "session," the professor will look at Blackboard usage logs to monitor attendance.
+The professor will determine whether or not the student has completed all assigned tasks for that session and then mark the student as either present or absent for that session. - Students are required to regularly participate in all scheduled online activities, assignments, exams, etc. as specified in the course syllabus and/or on Blackboard.
+Partial participation is unacceptable and may be counted as an absence at the discretion of the professor. - 4.
+A required assignment or discussion board contribution may not be submitted before the timeframe begins (is opened and available on Blackboard) nor after the timeframe ends (is closed and unavailable on Blackboard).
+No make-up work is allowed after the exam, assignment, discussion board contribution, etc. has closed and is no longer available in Blackboard. - 5.
+Because there is no make-up work allowed, professors are encouraged to allow students to drop the one lowest exam grade.
+Any missed exam will count toward the dropped grade first.
+This does not include the final exam. - 6.
 A student who misses more than one session of any course may receive an automatic "F" in the course unless prior permission is obtained from the M.S.M.
-Director's office and appropriate documentation is provided concerning personal illness, family illness, death of family member, work, etc. - 6.
-If a course contains a final exam, a student who misses the final exam for any reason may receive an automatic "F" in the course unless the student has prior approval from both the professor and the M.S.M.
-Director, and appropriate documentation is submitted
+Director's office and appropriate documentation is provided concerning personal illness, family illness, death of family member, work, etc. Regardless of the reason (personal illness, family illness, death of family member, work, vacation, etc.), a student who misses more than two meetings of any course will receive an automatic "F" in the course. - 7.
+A student who misses the final exam for any reason may receive an automatic "F" in the course unless the student has prior approval from both the professor and the M.S.M.
+Director, and appropriate documentation is submitted when requested.